taylorsperry/byob/README.md

 |`name`|`string`| Name of new author|
 |`bio`|`string`| Biography of new author|

-The response is the unique id created for the new record.
+The response has a 201 status and sends the unique id created for the new record.
 For example, the request body

 ```javascript
 { "name": "Joan Didion", "bio": "Joan Didion is an award-winning novelist and critic" }